 The podcast takes a leisurely tour through the history and sociology of financial markets, explaining how they work and how they come to be as they are.
-It’s been an adventure and has generated plenty of attention – by academic standards at least.
+It generated plenty of attention – by academic standards at least.
 While the podcast is live, you can follow it on iTunes, Spotify and Stitcher, but I’m archiving it here along with the transcripts for a more permanent home.
-You’ll find below audio files and scripts for all episodes, at least when I have got round to adding them!
-Please feel free to share and use them, but do please acknowledge when you do.
+The references and sound credits, originally published with the full transcripts, are now available at the bottom of the page.

 Episode 1.
 Finance matters.
 We’re off to build a stock exchange, but first of all I’ll spend a little time explaining why financial markets matter.
 This episode explores how financial markets – a crucial mechanism for the distribution of wealth – are implicated in our present political malaise and looks at some of the ways that finance has squeezed us over the last three decades.